FBFezz/Fezz-Custom-Scripts/README.md

 # Fezz-Custom-Scripts
-Custom Scripts that i (Fezz) have made
+Custom Scripts that I (Fezz) have made

 You put this in your server-data/resources Filepath